cf16-uiuc/CourseProject/README.md

 # Running the Code

 To run the code you need to ensure that all the required packages are installed.
-The code can be run from the command line by running either python train.py or python test.py, depending on which file you want to run.
+The code can be run from the command line by running either python train.py or python test.py, depending on which file needs to be run.
+The code can also be run from python IDEs.
 The different variables, such as file name for training data, number of epochs, or learning rate can be adjusted within the file at the beginning of the file.
-The end result of running train.py will be folder titled outputs.
+The end result of running train.py will be created in a folder titled outputs.
 The test.py file reads from the outputs folder and will output and an answers.txt file.

+For a detailed overview of running the code, an instructional demo can be found here: https://youtu.be/hzyMMAHryAE

 # Useful Links